Yunuuuu/eheat/README.md

 Note that the background is different between ggplot2 and ComplexHeatmap.
-However, the theme system in ggplot2 makes it easy to modify and customize the background according to our preferences.
+However, the theme system in ggplot2 makes it easy to modify and customize the background.

 ``` r
 draw(